 Compared to paying for legal fees (and probably losing the battle), the templates are so worth the investment.

-Lil present for you, too: use code “BETWEENTHELINES” for $10 off any of the above legal docs!
+Lil present for you, too: use code “BTLCOPY” for 10% off any of the above legal docs from The Boutique Lawyer!

 I hope you found this post helpful (and that you’re on your way to legally protect your business)!